Skip to content

 Dealing with antisocial behaviour

-Antisocial behaviour is behaviour that is disruptive to you, the people around you, or your local community.
+Antisocial behaviour is behaviour that is disruptive to you, your friends and family, or your local community.

-Clarion residents are expected to behave respectfully under the terms of their tenancies or lease agreements.
-This means that antisocial behaviour or criminality can lead to eviction.
+All Clarion residents should behave respectfully under the terms of their tenancies or lease agreements, which means any antisocial behaviour or criminality could lead to eviction.

 What is antisocial behaviour?

-Antisocial behaviour can refer to one-off incidents of violence or crime, but usually refers to problems that continue for a period of time.
+Antisocial behaviour can mean a one-off incident of violence or crime, but it often refers to a problem or issue that lasts over a longer period of time.
+It can include:

-• Illegal use of premises or other criminal behaviour, eg drug dealing.
+- illegal use of premises or other criminal behaviour, such as drug dealing

-• Pet and animal nuisance, eg using animals in a threatening way.
+- pet and animal nuisance, such as using animals in a threatening way

-Make notes of the time and place of incidents.
-Include as much detail as possible, such as who was involved, how long it lasted and if there were other witnesses.
-You can also take photos, as long as it’s safe to do so and won’t make the situation worse.
+Make a note of the time and place of any incidents.
+Include as much detail as possible, such as who was involved, how long it lasted, and if there were other witnesses.
+You can also take photos, as long as it's safe to do so and won't make the situation worse.

 Talk to the person involved